Articles of “River//Cities Platform” Foundation

 The Board is the Foundation’s body.

-3. Board Members shall be appointed by the Founders.
+Board Members shall be appointed for the new period by the leaving Board

 The Board shall especially: